Chapter 10:

 The Machai handed a torch to her.
 Eva pushed her entire body against the door and struggled to force it open.
 She walked into the room and lit the four oil torches in the room before returning to the door.

-When David walked in, his eyes shot wide open at what he saw.
+When David walked in, his eyes shot wide open.

 In that dark stone chamber, trapped in an iron cage, sat a lone, naked woman with chains wrapped around her limbs.

-Across the woman’s chest were countless wounds caused by cuts and burns, some of which seemed fresh.
-The skin around her neck was completely scarred; her left eye was a constant blood-red and she had a long mark along that side of her face as well.
+Across the woman’s chest were countless wounds caused by cuts and burns, some of which looked fresh and had puss oozing from them.
+The skin around her neck was completely scarred; her left eye was a constant blood-red and she had a long mark on that side of her face as well.

 David had to fight the urge building inside him to kill Lord and Lady Kelsey himself.

 “…I see.”
-David grabbed the metal door with his hand and ripped it free with ease, throwing it with great force into the wall.
+David grabbed the metal cage’s door and ripped it off, throwing it with great force into the wall.
 “Eva, see to it that this woman is looked after.
 See to it that she recovers and no harm is done to her.”

 “Machai, assist her with whatever she needs to tend to this woman’s wounds.
 Tell Mania to treat them both kindly and not to harm them.
 Understood?”